dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

   1. In practice, we find that imperfections in allignment photon detection prevent the achievement of improved sensitivity beyond what is possible with a classical interferometer.
 To account for such imperfections, we can write the propability of coincidences more generally as $P(\varphi) =
   \eta \big ( 1 - V \cos(N\varphi) \big )/2$ for an $N$ photon number NOON state.
 Express the variance of the estimated phase for general $\eta$ and $V$.

-  2. What are the constraints on $\eta$ and $V$ needed to ensure phase sensitivity beyond that of a classical interferometer?
+  2. Given $\eta = 1$, what are the constraints on $V$ needed to ensure phase sensitivity beyond that of a classical interferometer?

-  3. Derive the output state fo $N = 3$ and $N = 4$.
+  3. Derive the output state for $N = 3$ and $N = 4$ NOON state interference.
 For performing phase-measurmeents with high visibility for $N = 3$ and $N = 4$, what are the requirements on post-selection?
+Is a simple coincidence detector still sufficient?

-  4. Discuss the engineering challenges involved for generating high order NOON states and performing the kinds of post selection needed for true quantum-enhanced phase measurements with this approach.
+  4. Discuss the engineering challenges involved for performing the kinds of post selection needed for true quantum-enhanced phase measurements with this approach.